Background

 - What differences do you notice between these two pots?
 What can we infer from these differences?

-- What do these pots reveal about the role women played in the Pueblo Revolt of 1680?
+- What do these pots reveal about how women understood the Pueblo Revolt of 1680?